 Throughout the 1990s and early 2000s a number of earlier ZZ Top albums were re-mastered and re-released as box sets of CDs.
 There was a greatest hits compilation ‘Rancho Texicano’ in 2006 and a 25th anniversary Collector’s Edition of the now “diamond-selling” album ‘Eliminator’ was released in 2008.

 The year 2012 saw ZZ Top release a brand new studio album titled ‘La Futura’, produced by Rick Rubin.
 ‘La Futura’ marked a return to the band’s roots with thrashing guitar riffs, solid ZZ Top rhythms and gritty vocals.
 However there was also a nod to the Houston hip-hop scene with the track ‘I Gotsta Get Paid’.
 Overall ‘La Futura’ is a very satisfying album, a fine balance of all the qualities that have kept ZZ Top in the limelight for nearly five decades.

-The ZZ Top ‘Hell Raiser’ tour is now underway in North America.
-Tickets are available for various dates during November 2016 and also in February/ March 2017.
+The ZZ Top ‘Hell Raiser’ tour of North America was amazing.
+Tickets sold out very quickly for various dates during November 2016 and also in February/ March 2017.
+But ZZ Top don’t take much time off they are always gigging.
 Don’t miss this great opportunity to enjoy one of America’s best live bands ever!